Lufthansa flight makes emergency landing in Bulgaria

 The passengers had to spend the night in Sofia.
 Accommodations were provided by Lufthansa.
 The airline apologised to them and said safety was its top priority.

 Today, on Wednesday morning, the passengers will board another flight to Munich.
-Since Lufthansa does not provide any regular Sofia – Munich flight today, the German might send another plane to pick them up.
+Since Lufthansa does not provide any regular Sofia – Munich flight today, the German airline might send another plane to pick them up.

 On airplanes, the smell of smoke has been the first sign of catastrophes which took the lives of many.